-Dr. McMillan is an Associate Professor in the Department of Pediatrics (Division of Pediatric Neurology), Faculty of Medicine at the University of Ottawa.
-He joined the Department of Pediatrics at the Children’s Hospital of Eastern Ontario (CHEO) as a Pediatric Neurologist in 2010.
+Dr. McMillan is a Professor in the Department of Pediatrics (Division of Pediatric Neurology), Faculty of Medicine at the University of Ottawa.
+He joined the Department of Pediatrics at the Children’s Hospital of Eastern Ontario (CHEO) as a Pediatric Neurologist and Neuromuscular Specialist in 2010.

 Dr. McMillan’s training includes; medical degree at McMaster University (in 2000) a Pediatric Residency at McMaster University (in 2004); Pediatric Neurology Residency at University of Ottawa (in 2008); Neurophysiology Fellowship in 2009 at Tufts University and a Neuromuscular Fellowship in 2010 at Harvard University.

 Since joining the University of Ottawa, Dr. McMillan has been a national leader in the area of clinical and translational research in pediatric neurology & neuromuscular medicine.
 He is a Clinical Investigator at the CHEO Research Institute.
 He was granted the CHEO RI “Outstanding Investigator Award” for 2018.
-He has been the Principal Investigator for several industry-sponsored clinical trials.
-Active and recent clinical trials include for spinal muscular atrophy: gene replacement therapies (AveXis’ SPR1NT trial) for pre-symptomatic infants with SMA, as well as for boys and young men with Duchenne muscular dystrophy; gene replacement therapy (Pfizer); dissociative corticosteroid (ReveraGen); NF-kB inhibitor therapy (Catabasis); non-sense mediated read-thru therapies (PTC Therapeutics) and antisense oligonucleotide treatments (Sarepta).
+He has been the Principal Investigator for over 20 industry or sponsor-initiated clinical trials and two investigator-initiated, regulated clinical trials.
+Active and recent clinical trials include for spinal muscular atrophy: gene replacement therapies (Novartis’ SMART trial) for symptomatic children with SMA, as well as for boys and young men with Duchenne muscular dystrophy; gene replacement therapy (Pfizer); dissociative corticosteroid (ReveraGen); and antisense oligonucleotide treatments (Sarepta DYNE, PepGen).

 Newborn Screening for Spinal Muscular Atrophy: Ontario Testing and Follow-up Recommendations